 Fortune Teller.
 The term "Fortune Teller" refers to any person who practices, teaches, or professes to practice the business of astrology, hypnotism, or the psychic arts and sciences for a fee, gift, donation, or other compensation.
-Psychic arts and sciences include but are not professes to practice the business of astrology, hypnotism, or the psychic arts and sciences to a fee, gift, donation, or other compensation.
 Psychic arts and sciences include but are not limited to palmistry, phrenology, life reading, fortune telling, cartomancy, clairvoyance, clairaudience, crystal gazing, mediumship, prophecy, augury, divination, magic and necromancy.